Research & Commentary Advisors About Search

-About Society & AI
+Where Education Bridges Society & AI

-The Society & AI Research Group represents a principled commitment to rigorous scholarship that places human dignity, cultural plurality, and democratic agency at the center of artificial intelligence development in educational contexts.
+The Society & AI Research Group represents a principled commitment to independent scholarship that places human dignity, cultural plurality, and democratic agency at the center of artificial intelligence development in educational contexts.
 Founded in 2025, we operate as a scholarly commons where research priorities emerge from educational imperatives and ethical obligations rather than institutional agendas or commercial incentives.

 Our scholarship advances the United Nations Sustainable Development Goals by centering educational equity (SDG 4), reducing structural inequalities in AI access and deployment (SDG 10), and fostering multi-stakeholder partnerships for society-centered technological governance (SDG 17).
 Through iterative design, development, and deployment, we ensure AI systems evolve through continuous feedback from educators, learners, and communities—positioning stakeholders not as passive recipients but as epistemological partners who actively shape how AI mediates learning experiences.